| Home | Greek Workshop |

 Theseus reaches centre of the stage; Minotaur is there asleep

 N4: At last Theseus turned a corner and reached the centre of the labyrinth.
 There was the Minotaur, asleep.
-Before Theseus could attack, the beast awoke and leapt back.
+Before Theseus could attack, the beast awoke.

 N5: Hero and monster faced each other.
 Theseus slashed with his sword but missed; the Minotaur swung his horns but he missed too.
 And so they fought.